eduvzb/CustomLinkScheduler/README.md

-# AppointmentLink
+# CustomLinkScheduler

-AppointmentLink is an open-source scheduling tool designed for healthcare professionals, such as dentists, psychologists, and doctors.
+CustomLinkScheduler is an open-source scheduling tool designed for healthcare professionals, such as dentists, psychologists, and doctors.
 It allows professionals to create a personalized scheduling link that their clients can use to book appointments based on their availability.
 Once a client has booked an appointment, they will receive a confirmation email, and the healthcare professional will be notified by email as well.

 ## Features